-- Identify the set of beans that have the required type and required qualifiers and are eligible for injection into the class into which the parent Instance was injected, according to the rules of typesafe resolution, as defined in Performing typesafe resolution, resolving ambiguities according to Unsatisfied and ambiguous dependencies. - Return a Stream, that can stream over the set of contextual references for the resulting beans and required type, as defined in Contextual reference for a bean.
+- Identify the set of beans that have the required type and required qualifiers and are eligible for injection into the class into which the parent Instance was injected, according to the rules of typesafe resolution, as defined in Performing typesafe resolution, resolving ambiguities according to Unsatisfied and ambiguous dependencies. - If typesafe resolution results in an unsatisfied dependency, the set of resulting beans is empty.
+If typesafe resolution results in an ambiguous dependency and the set of candidate beans contains at least one alternative, the set of resulting beans contains all beans that were not eliminated during ambiguity resolution.
+If typesafe resolution results in an ambiguous dependency and the set of candidate beans contains no alternative, the set of resulting beans contains all candidate beans. - Return a Stream, that can stream over the set of contextual references for the resulting beans and required type, as defined in Contextual reference for a bean.